KomMonitor/kommonitor.github.io/docs/migration.md

 3. Assign "kommonitor-creator" under "Service accounts roles"
 4. Generate a client secret under "Credentials"
 5. Set the client secret in the Docker Compose setup for the Data Management API for the environment variable [KK_CLI_SECRET](https://github.com/KomMonitor/docker/blob/5db513ce6275c466beb576306e20bfa5efc88435/prod/kommonitor/.env#L24).

+##### 10.3) Configure Role Mapper
+Our pre-built Keycloak image comes with a custom role mapper that has to be set as default for the KomMonitor realm in Keycloak.
+For this purpose, follow the steps below:
+1. Open the "Client Scopes" configuration page
+2. Select the "roles" scope
+3. Open the "Mappers" tab
+4. Delete the "realm roles" mapper
+5. Add a new mapper by clicking "Add mapper" -> "By Configuration"
+6. Select the "Kommonitor Role Mapper"
+7. Configure the "Kommonitor Role Mapper" as follows:
+    * *Name*: `kommonitor realm roles`
+    * *Multivalued*: `On`
+    * *Token Claim Name*: `realm_access.roles`
+    * All other fields can have the default values

+##### 10.4) Create Groups Scope
+KomMonitor services need information about group membership of a youse.
+By default, that JWT that is granted by Keycloak does not contain a group claim, which have to be configured additionally:
+1. Open the "Client Scopes" configuration page
+2. Create a new scope by clicking on "Create client scope" and set the following configuration parameters:
+    * *Name*: `groups`
+    * *Description*: `user groups`
+    * *Type*: `default`
+    * *Include in token scope*: `On`
+3. After saving the new scope add a mapper by clicking on "Add mapper" -> "By Configuration" at the "Mappers" tab
+4. Select the "Group Membeship" mapper
+5. Configure the "Group Membeship Mapper" as follows:
+    * *Name*: `groups`
+    * *Token Claim Name*: `groups`
+    * All other fields can have the default values
+6. Add the newly created groups client scope to every single KomMonitor service that is registered as client at Keycloak.
+Below you find the steps for the Data Management API client:
+    * Open the "Clients" page
+    * Select "kommonitor-data-management"
+    * Open the "Client scopes" tab
+    * Click "Add client scope"
+    * Select "groups" scope and click "Add" -> "Default"
+    * Repeat these steps for: "kommonitor-client-config", "kommonitor-importer", "kommonitor-processing-engine", "kommonitor-processing-scheduler" and "kommonitor-web-client"

 #### 11) Adapt Docker Compose setup
 Adapt your Docker Compose setup for using the new KomMonitor component versions.
 This includes using our